Can I drive a van? Vans and driving licences explained

 Hiring a van

 First, work out what you want the van for.
 It might be tempting to get the largest van possible, but beware that loading it up with a number of heavy items could quickly put the van over its MAM limit, making it illegal to use.
-If you're stopped and your van is found to be over the limit, you will be liable for any fine or court action, not the rental company.
-In this instance, and if possible, it might be better to get a smaller van that can't be excessively loaded, and then do more frequent trips.
+If you're stopped and your van is found to be over the limit, you will be liable for any fine or court action, because the small print in the rental agreement will likely absolve the hire firm from any responsibility.
+If you know what you're carrying is going to be heavy, it might be better to get a smaller van that can't be excessively loaded, and then do more than one trip if that's viable.

 Take a look at the small print of what's covered by the hire companies' insurance.
 An unlimited mileage deal may work out a little more expensive, but that means you don't have to worry about paying excess mileage charges.
 It may also be worth paying a collision damage waiver to ensure you don't get stung by surprise charges after you've handed the van back.